Item uses these practice principles

-Educators can use School Readiness Funding / the Learning from Home grant to purchase supports from, but not limited to, Goodstart@Home.
+One option for using School Readiness Funding to support learning from home is to purchase supports from Goodstart@Home.
 The Goodstart@Home resources provide educators and families with access to a range of age-appropriate play-based learning activities as well as a number of resources to support effective home learning, including:

 - Goodstart@Home Online Learning Hub: an online resource, including a collection of over 150 evidence-based activities, for families to support their child's learning and development at home.

 - Learn, Explore, Grow - Fun and Enriching Experiences for Children and Families: a booklet containing around 100 evidence-based learning activities and experiences for children from birth to 5 years.

 - Learn, Explore, Grow - Preparing Children for School: a booklet containing 48 learning experiences covering the main curriculum areas including Literacy, Mathematics, STEM and Social and Emotional Development to prepare children for starting school.